buildkite/agent-stack-k8s/README.md

 ## Cloning repos via SSH

-To use SSH to clone your repos, you'll need to add a secret reference via an [EnvFrom](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.25/#envfromsource-v1-core) to your pipeline to specify where to mount your SSH private key from.
+To use SSH to clone your repositories, you'll need to add a secret reference via an [EnvFrom](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.25/#envfromsource-v1-core) to your pipeline to specify where to mount your SSH private key from.

 ```yaml
 steps: